 I’m not going to recommend Dinezon as an example in all respects.
-His novel, however, has within it that which none of our modern novelists have: natural inhale and proportion.
-This means, a balance of all the parts of the long story, while bearing a completed one in mind that he keeps pouring onto the page.
+His novel, however, has within it what none of our modern novelists have: natural inhale and proportion.
+This means a balance of all the parts of the long story while bearing a completed one in mind that he keeps pouring onto the page.

-Our modern novelists are in comparison to him capital-writers.
+Our modern novelists are capital-writers in comparison to him.
 The capital swallows their breath.
-The accidental colorful placement that is eternally rushing after the “genuinely artistic” moment pushes them out of proportion and the reader has no straight outstretched long cord with a predominant tone.
-And this is due to the fact that our novelists were not born novelists but became so, and subsequent to a trait that Dinezon had.
-The naïve belief in the story line and the naïve belief that a novel is itself a telling of a heart-rending drama.
+The accidental, colorful placement that is eternally rushing after the “genuinely artistic” moment pushes them out of proportion, and the reader has no straight, outstretched, long cord with a predominant tone.
+And this is due to the fact that our novelists were not born novelists but became so, and subsequent to a trait that Dinezon had: the naïve belief in the storyline and the naïve belief that a novel is itself a telling of a heartrending drama.